clemsos/writings/_quora/2018-08-23-Why-did-France-never-lay-claim-to-the-Channel-Islands-of-Jersey-and-Guernsey-from-the-UK.md

 language: en
 title: |
     Why did France never lay claim to the
-    Channel Islands of Jersey and Guernsey from the UK? - Quora
+    Channel Islands of Jersey and Guernsey from the UK?
 ---

 Victor Hugo sum it up by saying that Guernsey and Jersey were "*pieces